Alan-Miller/digital-ocean/db-on-digital-ocean.md

 ***

 ## Access Digital Ocean database from local computer using SSH tunnel
-If you hosted your database on Digital Ocean and are noticing difficulty connecting to it from your local computer (e.g., through a GUI on your computer like PGAdmin or SQL Tabs), try an SSH tunnel to securely connect to the remote database.
+While Heroku allows direct access to your hosted PostgreSQL databases over SSL, PostgreSQL running on your Digital Ocean droplet does not allow direct access.
+Only applications already running on the server, like Node, can access the database.
+If you would like to directly access PostgreSQL on your droplet, e.g. using a GUI on your computer like PGAdmin or SQL Tabs), use an SSH tunnel to securely connect to the remote database.
 - To create a secure tunnel, run ```ssh -N -L [local_port]:[local_host]:[remote_port] [remote_host]``` in the command line.
 For example, if the droplet is "anna" and the database is a Postgres database running on 5432, we might run ```ssh -N -L 5555:localhost:5432 anna``` to create a secure tunnel and forward the local port 5555 to the remote port 5432, encrypting it in the process.
 For more on this, see [this article](http://www.revsys.com/writings/quicktips/ssh-tunnel.html) or [this article](https://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html).
 - Connect to the database using localhost and a local port to listen for.
 For instance, in the situation above, we could use a GUI to connect to the database on anna using port 5555 on localhost.
+Your GUI thinks it's talking to a database running on the local machine on port 5555, but in reality the SSH tunnel is forwarding that traffic over the wire, in an encrypted tunnel, to the database running on your droplet.
 - Keep in mind the tunnel only stays open as long as the command line window is open where the tunnel command was entered.
-Closing the window will disconnect you from the database.
+Closing the window or hitting `CTRL-C` will disconnect you from the database.

 ***

-## Change your user password:
+## Change your database password:
-Do the following to change your droplet user's password.
-Note this is the password for a user on the droplet, not the password to log in to the droplet using ```ssh```.
-To change that password, see the [**Additional SSH login options**](https://github.com/Alan-Miller/digital-ocean#connect-to-server) section in the [README](https://github.com/Alan-Miller/digital-ocean/blob/master/README.md).
+Do the following to change your droplet's database user's password.
+Note this is the password used to access the database, not the droplet password itself, nor the password you used to encrypt your ```ssh``` key.
+To change those passwords, see the [**Additional SSH login options**](https://github.com/Alan-Miller/digital-ocean#connect-to-server) section in the [README](https://github.com/Alan-Miller/digital-ocean/blob/master/README.md).
 - Log into your droplet with ```ssh```.
 - Run ```psql``` to start a Postgres session.
 - Run ```\password```.
 You will be prompted to enter the new password twice.